Best for

 Current sleeping range: the listed sleeping capacity.

-The right hitch, tow capacity, brake controller expectations, mirrors, and payload matter more than the trailer label.
+The right tow rating, hitch setup, brake controller expectation, mirrors, tongue weight, payload, and provider approval matter more than the trailer label.

 Known length range: the listed vehicle length.

-If you do not have a tow vehicle, delivery can make a travel trailer practical.
-Confirm delivery radius, campground approval, setup fees, and pickup timing.
+If you do not have an approved tow vehicle, delivery can be the practical path.
+Confirm delivery radius, campground access, setup fees, dump expectations, and pickup timing before relying on it.

-Bunkhouse-style trailers can be useful for families, but converted beds, bathroom size, and tank capacity still need checking.
+Bunkhouse-style trailers can work for families on fixed camps, but converted beds, bathroom privacy, water tanks, and bad-weather seating still need checking.

 Kitchen signal: the kitchen equipment listed on each rental.